Spiritual Blogging: How To Start Your Own Blog

 Many website hosting platforms have design templates you can install and customize.

 To begin your site, simply choose a template and install it.
 Then start to build your website pages.
-At the very least, you’ll need to have a Blog page (where you can post articles), an About Me page (where people can learn about you), and a Home page (where people land when they first come to your site).
+At the very least, you’ll need to have:

-Write down a variety of potential topic ideas until you have at least 10 ideas to choose from.
+Write down a variety of potential topic ideas until you have at least ten ideas to choose from and the bloggable ones (I mean the ones with enough meat to write a whole post on) are the ones that keep coming back.

 Your ideas can include anything that inspires you, inspires others and offers value to the reader.
 In many cases, there is great value in sharing your personal story and what've you learned from experience.